utelle/apsw-sqlite3mc/README.rst

     import apsw

-    def check_key(db, key) -> bool:
+    def apply_key(db, key) -> bool:
-        "Returns True if the key is correct."
+        "Returns True if the key is applied and correct."

         if db.pragma("key", key) != 'ok':
             raise apsw.CantOpenError("SQLite library does not implement encryption")